 These are the exact same calculations we’ve been doing, but we don’t even have to do calculations to see this is impossible if we understand expected value/costs.

-Indepent of risk, it is only rational to buy insurance if your expected cost with insurance is less than your expected cost without insurance.
+Independent of risk, it is only rational to buy insurance if your expected cost with insurance is less than your expected cost without insurance.

 Even with variable prices for different risk levels, insurance companies can never price policies to be rational for everyone to buy.

 Hopefully, if you’ve never thought about this carefully, you’re starting to see why applying “common sense” economics from your high school class might not get you to the right conclusions.

 I am under no delusion that the above analysis bears any resemblance to the “real world.”
-These are supposed to be overly simple models to challenge people’s intuition.]
+These are supposed to be overly simple models to challenge people’s intuition.

 If there are two apple vendors, the vendor doesn’t care who they sell the apple to.
 A sale is a sale.
 They make the same money no matter who buys it.

 They want to separate prices.
-They want policies for Low Risk people to be lower than the competition, but they want policies for higher risk people to be higher than the competition so they go to the competitor to lose money!
+They want policies for Low-Risk people to be lower than the competition, but they want policies for higher-risk people to be higher than the competition so they go to their competitor.
+This way their competitor loses money!

 They aren’t in competition for the people who most need insurance.
 For those people, competition increases the price of insurance.

-I’ll reitorate this again as a conclusion.
+I’ll reiterate this again as a conclusion.

-Conclusion 6: For the people who most need insurance, competition increases the price of insurance.
+For the people who most need insurance, competition increases the price of insurance.

 For the people who don’t need insurance, in a perfectly free market under ideal assumptions, they aren’t buying it anyway, so who cares what their price is?

-I’ll end by reminding you of the fundamental difference between selling a good and insurance.
 If a company decreases the price of a good to steal customers from a competitor, they make up the loss from lowering the price by selling more.
-This is why competition lowers prices.
-More sales of insurance doesn’t necessarily lead to more profit.
-Thus, if an insurance company lowers prices, they don’t necessarily make up the loss due to price by selling more.

 (Hint: competition could lead to an increase in trash policies which cover practically nothing so lowering prices guarantees more profit but defeats the whole purpose of insurance).

 Maybe next time.